FOSSEE/sdes-stscripts/Version_Control/vcs4/vcs4.rst

 ..
 R6

 A mercurial repository can be shared in multiple ways.
-We shall use the http protocol to share the repository.
 Mercurial comes inbuilt with a tiny server that can be used to share your repository over the network.
-To start sharing the repository, we say
+To start sharing the repository, we go to the repository and say 'hg serve'.

 ..
 L7

-``$cd ../book-repo``
+``$cd book-repo``

 ``$hg serve``

 ..
 R7

 This will start serving the repository on the network on the port 8000.
-Anybody

 ..
 L8